nteetor/yonder/docs/0.0.5/content/progressOutlet.md

     description: |-
       If `TRUE`, the progress bar has a striped gradient, defaults to `FALSE`.
+  - name: outlet
+    description: A character string specifying the id of a progress outlet.
   - name: session
     description: A reactive context, defaults to [getDefaultReactiveDomain()](/yonder/0.0.5/getDefaultReactiveDomain().html).
   sections: